CDRT/mk_docs/docs/ref/bios/settings/thinkpad/certbasedbiosauth.md

 Reset Supervisor Certificate
 :  Remove the enrolled Supervisor certificate.

+    !!! note ""
+        Grayed out if `Subject` and `Issuer` are both `No Certificate`.

 Reset System Management Certificate
 :  Remove the enrolled System Management certificate.

+    !!! note ""
+        Grayed out if `Subject` and `Issuer` are both `No Certificate`.

+Supervisor Certificate Information
+:  View-only display of the currently enrolled Supervisor certificate.

+    Subject:
+    :  The subject of the enrolled Supervisor certificate.

+        Possible options:

+        1. **No Certificate** – Default.

+    Issuer:
+    :  The issuer of the enrolled Supervisor certificate.

+        Possible options:

+        1. **No Certificate** – Default.

+System Management Certificate Information
+:  View-only display of the currently enrolled System Management certificate.

+    Subject:
+    :  The subject of the enrolled System Management certificate.

+        Possible options:

+        1. **No Certificate** – Default.

+    Issuer:
+    :  The issuer of the enrolled System Management certificate.

+        Possible options:

+        1. **No Certificate** – Default.